privacyguides/privacyguides.org/docs/technology/dns.en.md

 ## What is DNSSEC?

 [Domain Name System Security Extensions](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) (DNSSEC) is a feature of DNS that authenticates responses to domain name lookups.
-It does not provide privacy protections for those lookups, but prevents attackers from manipulating or poisoning the responses to DNS requests.
+It does not provide privacy protections for those lookups, but rather prevents attackers from manipulating or poisoning the responses to DNS requests.

 In other words, DNSSEC digitally signs data to help ensure its validity.
 In order to ensure a secure lookup, the signing occurs at every level in the DNS lookup process.
 As a result, all answers from DNS can be trusted.